The Lairig Club: The "Golden Age" of the Lairig Club

 Activity was not just limited to the high mountain cliffs and the club were also responsible for the early development of the North East sea cliffs.
 Several routes put up by Lairig members are now graded VS and above.
 The Sickle HVS 5b was climbed in 1944 by founding member W. T. Hendry and marked a huge advance in rock climbing standards.
 Routes such as Brooker's Arete and Nicol's Eliminate give clues as to who was behind most of the new routing in the 1950s.

-In 1966, the Lairig club built a Bothy refuge in the Garbh Choire complex to help facilitate the access to nearby ice climbing routes that were being developed.
+In 1966, the Lairig Club constructed a bothy refuge in the Garbh Choire complex, facilitating access to nearby ice climbing routes.
+The refuge, originally built about 50 years ago by the club, is now under the care of the Mountain Bothies Association, following a restoration in 2018.
+In 1967, a cottage on the Balmoral estate at Allt na Giubhsaich was let out to the University of Aberdeen for use by the Lairig club.

 Throughout the period the club flourished, attracting students from the University who all shared a common love of the hills.
-Trips were organised every weekend to bothies in the North East such as Bob Scott's, Corrour and the Glas alt Sheil and occasionally a bit further afield.
+Trips were organised every weekend to bothies in the North East such as Bob Scott's, Corrour and the Glas-allt-Shiel and occasionally a bit further afield.
 "A good day in the hills was just as important as a good evening back at the bothy with good friends" and this is still very much the ethos of the Lairig Club to this day.